 How much support does WDET receive from the Corporation for Public Broadcasting?

 The Corporation for Public Broadcasting (CPB) is the steward of the federal government’s investment in public broadcasting.
-In Fiscal Year 2016, WDET’s grant from the CPB was $255,400 which comprised nearly 7% of WDET’s annual operating revenue.
+In Fiscal Year 2017, WDET’s grant from the CPB was $247,526 which comprised nearly 7% of WDET’s annual operating revenue.
 WDET uses this critical source of funding to pay for national programs like NPR’s Morning Edition.
 Learn more about what you can do to ensure this funding continues and receive updates at ProtectMyPublicMedia.org.